rrti/kiran/README.md

 kiran
 =====

-ray-tracer plus photon-mapper for simple offline global illumination
+implements a regular ray-tracer and a photon-mapper

 TODO's:
   * properly handle refractions during Russian Roulette